evshary/ros2_build_env/scripts/ros2-jazzy/irobot-performance/README.md

 # Download the code and dependencies.
 Then build it.
 just scripts/ros2-jazzy/irobot-performance/all

-# Option 1: Only build after modifying the code
+# Only build after modifying the code
 just scripts/ros2-jazzy/irobot-performance/build

-# Option 2: Install dependency at the first time running docker
-# if you've already built it before and want to run it directly.
-just scripts/ros2-jazzy/irobot-performance/dependency
 ```

 * Usage